KateStar-git/Employee-Directory-Spring/README.md

-# Employee-Directory-Spring
+# Employee Directory Spring Boot
-Spring MVC CRUD Database Project with Thymeleaf
+Spring MVC CRUD Database Project(MySQL) with Thymeleaf

 # Directory for Employees where you can:
 ## list of Employees